bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## How can I then access the files from my workstation/server?

+=== "HPC 4 Research"

-You can transfer files to the cluster through Rsync over SSH or through SFTP to the `med-transfer1` or `med-transfer2` node.
+    You can transfer files to the cluster through Rsync over SSH or through SFTP to the `transfer-1` or `transfer-2` node.

+=== "HPC 4 Clinic"

+    We are currently working on a solution to this.
+    Please contact hpc-helpdesk@bihealth.de in case of any questions.

 **Do not transfer files through the login nodes.**
 Large file transfers through the login nodes can cause performance degradation for the users with interactive SSH connections.